jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-09

+I started drinking milk again, thanks to chocolate syrups.

+Today's plan is to write about peak finding and setup wireguard on vps.

 # 2022-06-08

 I have developed critical thinking so I can tackle almost any new problem.
 I wish I could've done it sooner, only if i could visualize math better.